Steven0110/ENG-SDECodeExercise-010222-1653/README.md

 ```

 ## Text files structure
 Each text file should contain the information splitted in multiple lines, each name (street's or driver's) should be in a single line.
+Lines starting with '#' are ignored.
 This is an example of the content of both files:

 Addresses file:
 ```bash